 Luckily, only your head is your hitbox and you do have a shield in order to protect yourself.
-So, you must physically get up and duck, dodge and move about in order to avoid the thousands of oncoming bullets. you must perform all of this whilst also using your fully customisable weaponry in order to return fire and take them all out before they can overwhelm you.
-This game will keep you physically active and you will work up a sweat, but it really helps that the game is incredibly fun to play as well.
+So, you must physically get up and duck, dodge and move about in order to avoid the thousands of oncoming bullets.
+You must perform all of this whilst also using your fully customisable weaponry in order to return fire and take out the enemies before they can fully overwhelm you.
+This game will keep you physically active as you work up a sweat, but it really helps that the game is incredibly fun to play as well.

 The best part about the controls and the game though is the customisable weaponry.
-As you progress through the game and obtain more experiences and move through the levels, you will unlock new parts for your arsenal.
-You have seven guns, a number of barrels which change the way the gun works and a bunch of different projectiles which you can swap between before a round, such as laser sights, widespread, and even explosive shots.
-You even have various shields to unlock – these range from the smaller ones with more defence and battery life all the way to massive ones which can only withstand a few hits.
+As you progress through the game and obtain more experience and move through the levels, you will unlock new parts for your arsenal.
+You have seven guns, a number of barrels that change the way the gun works, and a bunch of different projectiles which you can swap between before a round, such as laser sights, widespread, and even explosive shots.
+You even have various shields to unlock – these range from the smaller ones with more defence and battery life, all the way to massive ones which can only withstand a few hits.

 You can mix and match and experiment to your heart’s content until you find your perfect combination – which usually lasts a few rounds until you find a new combination.
-Having this level of customisations and not just a set amount of guns with their own skills and advantages really helps make the game deeper and offer replayability as you unlock new gear which allows you to get higher scores.
+Having this level of customisations, and not just a set amount of guns with their own skills and advantages, makes the game deeper and offers more replayability as you unlock new gear that allows you to get higher scores.

 One of the few negatives, which is more a disappointment than anything wrong, is the fact you only have four levels.
 Each level consists of around 5-10 minutes of bullet-hell followed by a boss – who really gets you moving around like crazy!
 For example, the first boss fires a massive laser at you which you can’t block, forcing you to duck and dodge all over the place, all whilst trying to shoot him back so he can’t charge up another laser!
 I won’t lie – I’m not that active and that boss really gave me a run for my money!

-Visually, I say it every time so I’ll stop soon but I believe Sony has done something to the PSVR itself as every single game coming out now looks amazing – it’s sharp, clear, easy to see everything and read the text, and most of all it all works perfectly.
-The game is modelled on an 80’s style, so you have a lot of Tron-like neon lights on navy blue or turquoise green along with enemies who wouldn’t look strange in an 80’s TV show such as HE-MAN and the Thundercats.
+Visually, I say it every time so I’ll stop soon but I believe Sony has done something to the PSVR itself as every single game coming out now looks amazing – it’s sharp, clear, and easy to see everything and read the text.
+The game is modelled on an ’80s style, so you have a lot of Tron-like neon lights on navy blue or turquoise green, along with enemies who wouldn’t look strange in an ’80s TV show such as HE-MAN and the Thundercats.
 The audio is also perfectly suited to the gameplay with its sci-fi upbeat anthems which you can just about hear through the barrage of bullets smashing against your shield and the opponent’s faces!

 - Music matches the gameplay style perfectly